eppenga/GoldStar-Binance/README.md

 **Using GoldStar as a gridbot**

 GoldStar can also be used as a gridbot.
 In that case it will only execute BUY MARKET orders on Binance and schedule LIMIT SELL orders with a predefined profit percentage.
 You will need some external tooling to call GoldStar every so many seconds or minutes.
-Usually a timeschedule of every minute is more than enough.
+Usually a timeschedule of every minute is more than enough, an example batch file `gridbot.bat` is provider for educational purposes.
 A normal CURL, or if you would like to monitor the output the command line browser Lynx suffices, please see: https://lynx.invisible-island.net/

 If you execute the example below every minute you will deploy a grid bot trading on SYSLIMIT spreading the BUY orders 0.9% between each other and setting the profit margin to 0.9% by using a LIMIT SELL order.